r00thunter/snipper/README.md

 3. install PM2
     - `npm install pm2 -g`

-4. Download and Extract the latest release from [HERE](https://github.com/D3VL/L3MON/releases/)
+4. Download and Extract the latest release from [HERE](https://github.com/r00thunter/snipper/releases/)

 5. In the extracted folder, run these commands
     - `npm install` <- install dependencies
     - `pm2 start index.js` <-- start the script
-    - `pm2 startup` <- to run L3MON on startup
+    - `pm2 startup` <- to run snipper on startup

 6. Set a Username & Password
-    1. Stop L3MON `pm2 stop index`
+    1. Stop snipper `pm2 stop index`
     2. Open `maindb.json` in a text editor
     3. under `admin`
         - set the `username` as plain text